 FHA HAMP

-FHA's version of the Home Affordable Modification Program (HAMP) differs from the standard government modification plan in that it combines modification with a partial MI claim advance.
+While the original Making Home Affordable Home Affordable Modification Program (HAMP) for conforming and conventional loans disappeared years ago, FHA-HAMP -- fully known as "FHA-HAMP Combination Loan Modification and Partial Claim" continues to this day.
+FHA's version of HAMP differs from the standard government modification plan in that it combines modification with a partial MI claim advance.
 In addition to mortgage rate reductions and bringing arrearages current, the FHA HAMP may include a reduction of your principal balance of up to 30%.
 Here are the particulars:

 Partial Claim

-If your FHA-backed mortgage is at least three months overdue, you situation may qualify for a partial claim.
-This means that some of your mortgage insurance policy (covered by the FHA pool) will be advanced to the lender to cover any delinquencies and make your loan current.
+If your FHA-backed mortgage is at least three months overdue, but it looks as though you'll be able to resume making require monthly payments, your situation may qualify for a partial claim.
+This means that some of your mortgage insurance policy (covered by the FHA pool) will be advanced to the lender to cover any delinquencies and arrearages and make your loan current.
 To qualify, you must have overcome the cause of default (for example, if you lost your job, you must have found a new one), and you must continue to use the home as a primary residence.

 In a Partial Claim situation, a borrower receives a second loan in an amount necessary to bring the delinquent FHA loan current.
 The loan is interest free and does not need to be repaid until you pay off your first mortgage or sell your house.